pauliano22/Stock-Algo/README.md

 ## Overview

 A robust backtesting engine designed to evaluate quantitative trading strategies.
-Combines the power of C++ for speed and efficiency with PyTorch's' ML models, the engine allows users to test, analyze, and refine strategies using historical stock data.
+Combining the power of C++ for speed and efficiency with PyTorch's' ML models, this engine allows users to test, analyze, and refine strategies using historical stock data.

 ### Features
 - **LSTM-based Stock Prediction Model**: